 Preventing the spread of dog flu

 As noted previously, the current dog flu outbreak in Los Angeles County is caused by H3N2 which was not detected in the U.S. until 2015, but it’s not the first dog flu strain to wreak havoc in the country.
 In 2004, the H3N8 strain of the dog flu virus was diagnosed in greyhounds at a racing track in Florida.
-Science indicates the virus mutated to cross species from horses to infect dogs.
-Within three months of being detected, the H3N8 strain was impacting dogs in various regions and, today, has been reported throughout most of the U.S. As we’ve learned with the Delta variant of SARS-CoV-2, the virus that causes COVID-19, virus strains can be an ever evolving target.
-Thankfully, for a first line of defense, there are vaccines in place for both H3N2 and H3N8 strains of canine flu but many dog boarding and doggie daycare facilities require only the kennel cough vaccine (Bordetella), not the dog flu vaccines.
-Further, the H3N8 vaccine requires two shots, two weeks apart, which requires pet parents planning ahead—not always an option in emergency situations.
+Science indicates the virus mutated to cross-species from horses to infect dogs.
+Within three months of being detected, the H3N8 strain was impacting dogs in various regions and, today has been reported throughout most of the U.S. As we’ve learned with the Delta variant of SARS-CoV-2, the virus that causes COVID-19, virus strains can be an ever-evolving target.
+Thankfully, for the first line of defense, there are vaccines in place for both H3N2 and H3N8 strains of canine flu but many dog boarding and doggie daycare facilities require only the kennel cough vaccine (Bordetella), not the dog flu vaccines.
+Further, the H3N8 vaccine requires two shots, two weeks apart, which requires pet parents to plan ahead—not always an option in emergency situations.
 In short, dog flu vaccines should be part of an overall mitigation strategy, but they are not a guarantee against infection.

 Air disinfection for dog flu

 Along with rigorous surface cleaning routines, thoroughly disinfecting bowls, toys, kennels, equipment, etc., sanitizing the air offers another critical line of defense to help prevent the spread of dog flu.
 Ultraviolet germicidal irradiation is used in human settings to prevent the spread of infectious airborne diseases and the same principle applies for animal care.